General Tso’s Sweet Chili Shrimp with broccoli and rice is a quick, healthier alternative to Chinese takeout.

 You devein and shell the shrimp in one movement.
 It took me a few tries to get it right, but once you get a groove going, shelling becomes a breeze.

 The easiest (and healthiest) way to cook shrimp?
 With a steamer.
 I’ve never used a steamer before until OXO sent me one to try (see it here).
 As the name implies, you use steam to cook the shrimp.
 Boil about an inch or so of water in a pan, insert the steamer full of shrimp (and vegetables if using), cover, and cook until pink (these jumbo shrimp took 8 minutes.
 Smaller shrimp take less time).
 The steamer keeps the shrimp above the water so you don’t end up boiling them.
 To learn more about the steamer, watch OXO’s demonstration video.

-- 1 pound raw shrimp, peeled, deveined, and patted dry
+- 6 ounces raw shrimp, peeled, deveined, and patted dry

 - 1 tablespoon cornstarch

-- In a large saucepan, bring the rice and water to a boil.
-Once it boils, turn the heat down to low and cover.
-Simmer 15 minutes or until the water is absorbed and rice is fluffy, stirring occasionally.
-Remove from the heat and let stand covered 5 minutes.
+- In a large saucepan, bring water to a boil.
+Once boiling, add the rice then turn the heat down to low and cover.
+Simmer 10 minutes or until the water is absorbed and rice is fluffy.
+Remove from the heat and let stand covered 10 minutes.

-- While the shrimp and rice are cooking, in a third saucepan, combine the chicken broth, soy sauce, vinegar, sweet chili sauce, sugar, and cornstarch to a boil.
-Cook for about 5 minutes or until it thickens.
+- While the shrimp and rice are cooking: In a third saucepan, combine the chicken broth, soy sauce, vinegar, sweet chili sauce, sugar, and cornstarch to a boil.
+Boil until thickened, about 3-5 minutes.

 - To serve, divide rice between two plates.
 Toss the shrimp and broccoli with the sauce then spoon on top of rice.